 If I’m recording everything on one microphone, even if it’s the best microphone in the world, after it’s recorded, I can’t change the volume or add effects to say one singer for example, without affecting everyone else in the recording.

 Our ideal situation is to get as many microphones as we can in to the computer as separate lanes/tracks.
 That way, if I decide singer 2’s vocals are too quiet, or could do with some cool reverb, I can make my changes without affecting any of the other instruments, any time after the recording.
-Which also leaves me open to remastering things if I get better recording software a few years later.
+Which also leaves me open to remastering things if I get better software or learn better ways of mastering stuff in the future.

 Simplicity is key